AlessiaMarotta/MicroMol2025/Bash/README.md

 ## Edit files
+` nano nomefile #create new empty file`
+Ctrl+S to save
+Ctrl+X to exit
+Ctrl+W to search

+or
 ` vi nomefile #create new empty file`
-> avoid special characters; once created new file press “i" to write, after editing press Ctrl+c+: and type wq to save and exit from file or q! to exit without saving
+> avoid special characters; for vi once created new file press “i" to write, after editing press Ctrl+c+: and type wq to save and exit from file or q! to exit without saving
 ```
 cp filename pathwheretocopy #copy file somewhere using absolute or relative path of where to copy
 mv filename pathwheretocopy #mv file somewhere using absolute or relative path of where to copy